Wheatear: Taxonomy

 The genus Oenanthe was introduced by the French ornithologist Louis Pierre Vieillot in 1816 with Oenanthe leucura, the black wheatear, as the type species.
 The genus formerly included fewer species but molecular phylogenetic studies of birds in the Old World flycatcher family Muscicapidae found that the genus Cercomela was polyphyletic with five species, including the type species C. melanura, phylogenetically nested within the genus Oenanthe.
 This implied that Cercomela and Oenanthe were synonyms.
 The genus Oenanthe (Vieillot, 1816) has taxonomic priority over Cercomela (Bonaparte, 1856) making Cercomela a junior synonym.
 The genus name Oenanthe was used by Aristotle for an unidentified bird.
 The word is derived from the Greek oenoē meaning "vine" and anthos meaning "bloom".
 The bird was associated with the grape harvest season.

-The name "wheatear" is not derived from "wheat" or any sense of "ear", but is a folk etymology of "white" and "arse", referring to the prominent white rump found in most species.
+The name "wheatear" is not derived from "wheat" or any sense of "ear", but is a folk etymology of "white" and "arse", referring to the prominent white rump found in the northern wheatear, the first species so named.